invertase/react-native-firebase/docs/auth/social-auth.md

     throw 'User cancelled the login process';
   }

-  // Once signed in, get the users AccesToken const data = await AccessToken.getCurrentAccessToken();
+  // Once signed in, get the users AccessToken const data = await AccessToken.getCurrentAccessToken();

   if (!data) {